maykonmichel/react-native-template-ez-devs/README.md

-# React Native Template by Ez Devs
+# :ghost: React Native Template by Ez Devs

-React Native template to initialize new projects on Ez Devs.
+React Native template to initialize new projects on Ez Devs. \
+Feel free to fork this repository and pull request changes helping us to improve :blush:

 ## Getting Started